Germany: Würzburg holds vigil for knife attack victims | DW | 27.06.2021

 The authorities said the condition of one of the five seriously injured victims has improved.

-Bavarian riot police and local security forces have been present at the crime scene.
+Bavarian riot police and local security forces continue to be present at the crime scene.

-Security forces will also guard the memorial service in the Würzburg Cathedral in the afternoon, police said in a statement.
+Security forces also stood guard during Sunday's memorial service in the Würzburg Cathedral.

-According to the police, the suspect walked into a department store and asked a saleswoman where the knives were and allegedly stabbed three women to death before attacking people outside.
+According to the police, the suspect walked into a department store on Friday and asked a saleswoman where the knives were and allegedly stabbed three women to death before attacking people outside.

 The suspect, currently in pretrial detention, is a 24-year-old Somali man who has lived in Germany since 2015.